 - Get a flu shot.
 Many employers offer flu shots fee of charge or you can get them from your doctor or local pharmacy for $30–$40.
 Your insurance may pay for all or a portion of the cost.

-- A Tdap shot is recommended to protect you (and your grandchild) against tetanus, diphtheria, and pertussis, otherwise known as whooping cough.
+- A Tdap shot is recommended to protect you (and your grandchild) against tetanus, diphtheria, and pertussis (a.k.a. whooping cough).
 You should get a Tdap booster at 10-year intervals if you will be in close contact with an infant younger than 12 months.
 Costs range from $25–$50, and may be covered by your insurance.

-- Arrange with your grandbaby’s parents to get a notarized authorization for medical consent, which allows you to order medical services if the parents are away and you are in charge.
+- Arrange with your grandbaby’s parents to get a notarized authorization for medical consent.
+This will allow you to order medical services if the parents are away and you are in charge.

 - Take a baby CPR class so you can respond if your grandchild has a cardiac or breathing emergency.
 Adult CPR classes are priced around $25, slightly more if you want to get certified.